What Have the Past 6 Months Taught Health Leaders About Work During a Crisis?

 Get more leadership insights in the full interview

-Hear more insights from Ginger, Doug, and other top leaders like Deborrah Himsel, Executive Coach, Author, and Adjunct Faculty in Management and Organizations at Eller Executive Education; three-time World Championship winner and two-time Olympic medal winner in the shot put John Godina, and host Joe Carella, PhD, Faculty and Former President at Eller Executive Education in the session below A Winning Mindset: Achieving Greatness for the Future of Healthcare below.
+Hear more insights from Ginger, Doug, and other top leaders like Deborrah Himsel, Executive Coach, Author, and Adjunct Faculty in Management and Organizations at Eller Executive Education; three-time World Championship winner and two-time Olympic medal winner in the shot put John Godina, and host Joe Carella, PhD, Faculty and Former President at Eller Executive Education in the session A Winning Mindset: Achieving Greatness for the Future of Healthcare on the right.